Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Build resilience capabilities that work

-• Integrated documentation reflecting the real process
+• Integrated documentation that reflects the real process

-• Regular tests and continuous improvement
+• Regular testing and continuous improvement

-• One Framework, Multiple Proofs: Integrated resilience framework instead of separate compliance documents
+• One framework, multiple proofs: Integrated resilience framework instead of separate compliance documents

-1. What regulations apply to your company?
+1. Which regulations apply to your company?
 (NIS2?
 FINMA?
 KRITIS-G?
 GDPR?)

 Join us on the journey